tomsWebConsulting/twcsl/Element/Member Area/Member Area Log In Dialog Change/README.md

 ## Callback Example

-You can optionally create a [callback][7] function to further customize the processing of the member area log in dialog.
+You can create a [callback][7] function to customize the processing of the member area log in dialog.

-Following is example code.
+Your callback must accept 2 parameters :

+  * dcmnt ( document )

+  * logInType ( string )

+    The parameter value will be one of the following.

+    * sign-in

+    * sign-up

+    * sign-up-join

 ```html
 <script>